Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 Step 4: The accelerometer will calculate the root-mean-square speed of the falling object and the timer will detect the inactivity, communicating to Node-Red for it to be prompted.
 Following that it will activate Watson Assistant.
 Voice bot will be activated to ask questions to the victim about their condition.

 Step 5: Answer each question
-For an interactive simulation, try out the code in “Chatbot_Simulation.py” (as stored in Github) using https://repl.it/languages/python3
+For an interactive simulation, try out the code in “Chatbot_Simulation.py” (as stored in Python Codes) using https://repl.it/languages/python3

 **(b)myResponder app**